moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 │   ├── prisons_modelled__dim_prisons.sql
 └── parole_board
     ├── _parole_board__models.yml
-    └── parole_board__cases.sql
+    └── parole_board__fct_cases.sql
-    └── parole_board__directions.sql
+    └── parole_board__dim_directions.sql
 ```

-✅ **Facts, dimensions & flat-files.** Our analysis-ready tables are grouped into two distinct layers: the **‘conformed’ layer** consisting of fact and dimension tables developed by analytics engineers to serve a range of business needs; and a **‘marts’ layer** featuring fully denormalised tables for specific use cases.
-In Create A Derived Table these layers are represented as separate databases within each domain directory, example above.
+✅ **Facts and dimensions** These are the building blocks developed by or with ovesight by Analytics Engineers that can be used to create any downstream output.
+They are designed to serve a range of business needs.

+❌ **Flatfiles and denormalised tables** Any product that requires more specific and specialised tables they should not live in the marts layer.
+They should live in the derived layer, more details can be found in the next section.

-- **fct_<verb>**: Fact tables are tall, narrow tables representing real-world processes that have occurred or are occurring.
+- **fct_<verb>**: Fact tables are long, narrow tables representing real-world processes that have occurred or are occurring.
 The heart of these models is usually an immutable event stream: sessions, transactions, orders, stories, votes.
 - **dim_<noun>**: Dimension tables are wide, short tables where each row is a person, place, or thing; the ultimate source of truth when identifying and describing entities of the organisation.
 They are mutable, though slowly changing: customers, products, candidates, buildings, employees.
-- **Marts** tend to be wide, dense tables, the result of joining facts and dimensions into a single table readymade for a particular analysis.
+- **derived** tend to be wide, dense tables, the result of joining facts and dimensions into a single table readymade for a particular analysis.
 In modern data warehousing — where storage is cheap and compute is expensive — we can borrow and add any and all data from dimensional concepts to answer questions about core entities.
 Building the same data in multiple places is more efficient in this paradigm than having to repeatedly rejoin these concepts in the dimensional layer.

 ✅ **Group by domain or area of concern.** If you have fewer than 10 or so marts you may not have much need for subfolders, so as with the intermediate layer, don’t over-optimise too early.
 If you do find yourself needing to insert more structure and grouping though, use useful business concepts here.
 We’re no longer worried about source-conformed data, so grouping by domains (criminal courts, finance, etc.) is the most common structure at this stage.